TCI Global Toolkit: AdvocacyAdvocacy with Family Planning Champions

 What Is It?

-Engaging with individuals who believe in the values and benefits of family planning to actively support and promote family planning to others and help create a supportive family planning policy and social environment.
+Advocacy with family planning champions means engaging with individuals who believe in the values and benefits of family planning and adolescent and youth sexual and reproductive health (AYSRH) to actively support and promote family planning to others and help create a supportive family planning policy and social environment.

 Family planning champions can include: